-Trading a breakout above a major resistance area or below a major support area may be popular strategies but this can also be extremely challenging.
-Having this strategy in your tool belt can still be useful for when special situations arise.
+Trading a strong breakout above a major resistance area or below a major support area may be a popular strategy, but it can also be extremely challenging.
+Still, having this strategy in your tool belt can be useful for when special situations arise.

 The basic idea is to watch for levels that pushed the price back in the other direction multiple times.
-For example, a price might rally and reach $25.25 but then falls.
-It may do this several times yet is unable to break through the level.
-After the price has tested that area more than three times, you can be assured lots of day traders have noticed this.
-All of a sudden, if the price is able to reach $25.26, that could signal an important shift.
+For example, a price might repeatedly rally and reach $25.25 but then fall.
+After the price has tested that area more than three times, you can be assured lots of day traders have noticed.
+All of a sudden, if the price is able to reach $25.26, an important shift could be under way.

 A breakout does not guarantee a big move.
 That is why this strategy should be used sparingly.
 Often the price will break an important boundary but fail to produce a significant move.

-The power of the pattern comes from traders pushing the price back to that level (and eventually breaking it) despite the fact that the level sent the price in the opposite direction on multiple occasions in the past.
-The persistence of traders to repeatedly push the price back to and finally through that level shows they have more resolve than the traders going in the opposite direction.
+The power of the pattern comes from traders pushing the price back to and then, hopefully significantly, beyond the resistance or support level.
+The pattern shows those traders have more resolve than the traders going in the opposite direction.

-By learning to recognize false breakout patterns, you can become more efficient at using other strategies for day trading.
+You can use false breakout patterns to confirm other strategies for day trading.
 For example, if the price plummeted off the open and you are trading an impulse-pullback-consolidation setup, you might expect the price to fall again.
 A false upside breakout would help confirm this trade.

-This type of confirming false breakout occurred in the Reversal-Consolidation Breakout example.
-In that a case, the expectation was for a move lower after the pullback because the last impulse wave was down.
-The price consolidates but has a false break above the top of the consolidation.
-The price then falls out the bottom.
-You would've been waiting to go short anyway, but the false breakout in the opposite direction further confirms the trade.
+This type of confirming false breakout occurred in the reversal-consolidation breakout example.
+In that case, the expectation was for a move higher after the pullback because the last impulse wave was up.
+The price consolidated and then had a false break below the consolidation.
+The price then rose.
+You would have been waiting to go long anyway, but the false breakout in the opposite direction further confirmed the trade.

-If the price tries to go one direction and cannot, it is probably going the other direction.
+If the price tries to go in one direction and can not, it is probably ultimately going to go in the other direction.